bonitasoft/bonita-connector-archetype/README.md

 - It generates the changelog since the last release, creates the github tag and release with the changelog as description, and push the release on our nexus repository.

 So, to release a new version of the project, you have to:
-- Create a branche release-[version] on your local git repository
+- Create a branch release-[version] on your local git repository
 - Update the version in the pom.xml (remove the -SNAPSHOT)
 - Push the branch